 We now study the electron density dependence of the $I$-$V$ relation.
-Several configurations are selected at different subband occupancies of the drive and drag wire.
-As shown in Fig. \ref{fig:2}, the drag wire occupancy $N_{\text{drag}}$ ranges from 1 to above 3 when BPL varies from -0.341 V to -0.291 V, while the drive wire occupancy $N_{\text{drive}}=1$ for TPL $\simeq-0.73$ V and $N_{\text{drive}}=2$ for TPL $\simeq-0.55$ V. For Fig. \ref{fig:2}(a) and Fig. \ref{fig:2}(b), $V^{AS}_{\text{drag}}$ oscillates with drive current until $I_{\text{drive}}>30$ nA, with a period $I_{\text{drive}}^0=9.4$ nA and 16.5 nA, respectively.
-When the drive wire has 2 populated subbands, the oscillation period is instead $I_{\text{drive}}^0=$ 11.45 nA, 12.35 nA and 17.9 nA for figures \ref{fig:2}(c), \ref{fig:2}(d) and \ref{fig:2}(e), respectively.
-The oscillation period $I_{\text{drive}}^0$ is estimated from the distance between two neighboring local minima.
-The magnitude of this oscillation is increasingly dampened with increasing subband occupancy and becomes too weak to reliably extract for $N_{\text{drag}}>3$, as shown in Fig. \ref{fig:2}(f).
+Several subband configurations are selected, with the drag wire subband number $N_{\text{drag}}$ ranging from 1 to a value above 3, while the drive wire subband number ranges from 1 to 2.
+In Fig. \ref{fig:2}(a) and Fig. \ref{fig:2}(b), $V^{AS}_{\text{drag}}$ oscillates with drive current until $I_{\text{drive}}>30$ nA, with a period $I_{\text{drive}}^0=9.4$ nA and 16.5 nA, respectively.
+When the drive wire has 2 populated subbands, the oscillation period is instead $I_{\text{drive}}^0=$ 11.45 nA, 12.35 nA and 17.9 nA for figures \ref{fig:2}(c), \ref{fig:2}(d) and \ref{fig:2}(e), respectively. $I_{\text{drive}}^0$ is estimated from the distance between two neighboring local minima.
+The magnitude of this oscillation is dampened with increasing subband occupancy and becomes too weak to reliably extract for $N_{\text{drag}}>3$, as shown in Fig. \ref{fig:2}(f).
 Notably, the magnitude of the drag signal in the nonlinear regime is greatly enhanced for $ N_{\text{drag}}= N_{\text{drag}} =1$.
 Density matching and reduced screening arising from the lower electron density could potentially explain this effect.
-A weakening of the electron-electron interactions beyond the single-subband limit could also be at play.
+A weakening of electron-electron interactions beyond the single-subband limit could also be at play.